quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Business-Law_-Text-and-Cases/bltc_part28_20-2_The_Scope.md

 ---

 #### Questionable Contract Terms
-Background context: The case discusses whether a freezer unit sold for $900, when its retail value is only $300, constitutes an unconscionable contract.
+Background context: The case discusses whether a freezer unit sold for $900, when its retail value is only$300, constitutes an unconscionable contract.
 A key factor here is the disparity between the actual cost and the selling price, which may be used to argue that one party took advantage of the other's limited financial resources.
 :p What does the court consider in deciding whether a contract is unconscionable?
 ??x
 The court considers several factors: